multitudes/oldmultitudes.github.io/_posts/2019-04-09-Introducing ARKit3.markdown

 published: true
 ---

-This is an extract of the Apple Developer Keynote's talk [Working with usd](https://developer.apple.com/videos/play/wwdc2019/604/) for my own enjoyment and learning
+This is an extract of the Apple Developer Keynote's talk [Introducing ARKit3](https://developer.apple.com/videos/play/wwdc2019/604/) for my own enjoyment and learning

 ![image](/assets/img/arkit3/1.png)